crackcomm/ocaml-boxroot/README.md

 By selecting different implementations of Ref, we can evaluate the overhead of root registration and scanning for various root implementations, compared to non-rooting OCaml and C implementations.

+### Benchmark information

+The figures below are obtained with OCaml 4.12, with CPU AMD Ryzen 5850U.

 ### Permutations of a list